-The operation of Multi Picture is different from other models.
-The main screen area, Picture-By-Picture windows, and Picture-In-Picture windows can be controlled separately via the use of Active Picture.
-See "About Active Picture" on page 17 for more information.
+If the display being used supports Active Picture, how to use the features in the Multi Picture window is different from other models.
+The main screen area, for both Picture-By-Picture windows and Picture-In-Picture windows, can be controlled separately via the use of Active Picture.
+See "About Active Picture" on page 18 for more information.

-The controls shown will depend on the type of Multi Picture Mode selected, and the capabilities of the display model being used.
+The controls shown will depend on the type of Multi Picture Mode selected and the capabilities of the display model being used.